Entwicklungsburo-Stresing/lv64/readme.txt

-Howto operate the cameras with LabVIEW
+How to operate the cameras with LabVIEW

 Usage:
 After run you can set the boards and some other params in the right upper frame.